-Let Zlien Prepare and File Your Mechanics Lien in Colorado
+Let zlien’s Platform File Your Mechanics Lien in Colorado

 As a tradesman, you want to be paid for your efforts.
 Sometimes, the filing of a mechanics lien in Colorado is necessary, and filing a lien is one of the least desirable aspects of a contractor’s duties.
 Few enjoy taking the time needed to complete the lien correctly, or study the laws needed to do so.
 But this can be costly for you.
 Improperly preparing or filing of a mechanics lien can often cost the tradesman the opportunity for payment in full for their work.
 On some occasions, fail to properly record the lien or give proper notice may mean the contractor will not be paid at all.

 This is where zlien can help.
 We specialize in preparing mechanics lien colorado, and will make sure they are filed properly.
 All you need to do is provide us the information needed, and we take care of the rest.
 We will file the lien with the correct offices, and send notice to those required under Colorado law.

 Our information intake system is set up for your convenience, requiring minimal time and effort on your part.
 This leaves you more time to do what you do best, practice your trade and operate your business.

 A mechanics lien colorado requires specific requirements to be valid.
 Courts in Colorado require strict compliance with the applicable statutes for the mechanics lien to be valid and enforceable.
 A Colorado mechanics lien must have a properly completed and executed Notice of Intent to Claim a Lien.
 It requires specific information, including the address and legal description of the property, the name of all owners, a specific description of the work constituting the lien.

 It must be sent to the owners of the property within 4 months of the last day substantial work was performed, via certified mail.
 The lien cannot be filed until 10 days after service of the Notice of Intent to Claim a Lien is served.